Divorce Financial Settlements

 Using collaborative law for a divorce settlement

-Collaborative law involves a series of four-way meetings between you, your former partner and your respective lawyers, who must have specific training in collaborative law.
+Collaborative law involves a series of four-way meetings between you, your former partner and your respective collaborative-trained lawyers.
 The aim is to negotiate a divorce settlement with the benefit of your own legal advisers on hand to make sure your interests are protected and to help guide you through any more challenging issues involved.

-The lawyers who represent you during collaborative law negotiations cannot represent you if your settlement later goes to court, ensuring everyone is fully committed to achieving a positive outcome within the process.
+The lawyers who represent you during collaborative law negotiations cannot represent you if your settlement later goes to court.
+This ensures everyone is fully committed to achieving a positive outcome within the process.

 In some cases, you may need to apply to a court to make a divorce settlement for you.
-This may be the case if you cannot agree a divorce settlement through negotiation, mediation or collaborative law, or any of these approaches are not appropriate under the circumstances (for example, where there has been domestic abuse, or there is a lack of trust in the other party, or a particularly complex issue to resolve).
+This may be the case if you cannot agree a divorce settlement through negotiation, mediation or collaborative law.
+Or, if any of these approaches are not appropriate under the circumstances, for example, where there has been domestic abuse, or there is a lack of trust in the other party, or a particularly complex issue to resolve.

 Our divorce settlement fees

-The fees involved in reaching a financial settlement will depend on the circumstances and the approach taken towards making the settlement.
+The fees involved will depend on the circumstances and the approach taken towards making the financial settlement.
 Generally, mediation will be the least costly option for most people.

-We will be happy to discuss our hourly rates and estimated fees with respect to making a divorce settlement, giving you all the information you need to decide how you wish to proceed.
+We will be happy to discuss our hourly rates and estimated fees with respect to making a divorce settlement.
+We can provide you with the information you need to decide how you wish to proceed.
 To find out more about our divorce settlement fees, please get in touch.

-We also provide a means tested fixed fee divorce settlement service for straightforward separations, covering the cost of legally ending your marriage and negotiating or drafting a financial agreement.
+We also provide a means tested fixed-fee divorce settlement service for straightforward separations.
+This covers the cost of legally ending your marriage and negotiating or drafting a financial agreement.

 Legal aid for divorce settlements

-Legal aid is no longer available for divorce except where there are exceptional circumstances, such as a history of domestic abuse.
+Legal aid is no longer available for divorce, except in exceptional circumstances, such as a history of domestic abuse.
 If you think you may be eligible for legal aid funding for your divorce, please get in touch.